Web Applications

 Credit Requirements

-• 1 point for conscious attendance
+• 1 point for conscious/active attendance.

-• Possible bonus points for seminar or home activity
+• Possible bonus points for seminar or home activity.

-• Mandatory assignments required
+• Mandatory assignments.

-• Programming test
+• Programming lab test

 Home assignments